-Follow these easy eco-friendly tips to help the environment and maybe even save money.
+In addition to Green Seal or Green Leaf Hotels.
+Follow these easy eco-friendly tips to help the environment and maybe even SAVE MONEY.

 By Kelsey B.

+We know this will end.
+We will also be able to travel.
 Eco-friendly travel or “traveling green” can mean different things to different people.
-Maybe you prefer to focus on clean eating by purchasing locally grown products when you’re on vacation, while someone else may choose to reduce their carbon footprint on the road by renting a hybrid car or only biking and walking once they reach their destination.
+Maybe you prefer to focus on clean eating by purchasing locally grown products when you’re on vacation.
+So while someone else may choose to reduce their carbon footprint on the road by renting a hybrid car or electric car.
+Also maybe only biking and walking once they reach their destination.

-The truth is: you may not be able to travel green in every aspect, but personalizing your strategy is a great way to adjust to a new lifestyle change and ensure that you don’t just give up altogether.
-Even if you’re not interested in eco-friendly travel for environmental purposes, these tips will save you money and free up funds for the things you’re really interested in doing while on vacation!
+The truth is: you may not be able to travel green in every aspect.
+However personalizing your strategy is a great way to adjust to a new lifestyle change.
+As well as ensure that you don’t just give up altogether.
+So even if you’re not interested in eco-friendly travel for environmental purposes.
+Cause these tips will save you money and free up funds for the things you’re really interested in doing while on vacation!